Current media coverage fails to acknowledge lead paint, indoor air pollution and palm oil production as major contributors to poor health

 For more information on our work in environmental health, please visit: https://www.vitalstrategies.org/programs/air-pollution-and-health/

 About “Headlines We’d Like To See”

-“Headlines We’d Like To See” is a monthly blog and social media series by Vital Strategies in which we reimagine news headlines and the steps needed to make those headlines a reality.
-The series serves as a platform to help readers understand the root causes of poor health outcomes and the solutions that are available to prevent and address today’s leading public health challenges.
+“Headlines We’d Like To See” is a blog and social media series by Vital Strategies in which we reimagine news headlines and the steps needed to make those headlines a reality.
+It serves as a platform to help readers understand the root causes of poor health outcomes and the solutions that are available to prevent and address today’s leading public health challenges.

 About Vital Strategies